 If you legally reside in an EU country for an extended amount of time, you acquire rights.
 Most common reason for an extended stay in a foreign country is employment or retirement.

 Conditions for citizenship through naturalization vary across EU countries.
-Some countries allow you to apply for citizenship directly after acquiring PR, others you have to go through a rigid process of integration test years after acquiring PR.
+Some countries allow you to apply for citizenship directly after acquiring permanent residence, others you have to go through a rigid process of integration test years after acquiring permanent residence.
 Naturalization usually requires being able to prove a certain level of local language proficiency.

 Dual citizenship, or having a second passport, is gaining in popularity.
 The most important reason for this is security.
 A second passport is considered an insurance policy; in a tumultuous world, a second passport means safety.
 There is no doubt an EU Passport as a second passport gives you the highest level of safety as gives you freedom of movement with the 27 countries of the European Union.